East Turkistan Government in Exile: Positions

-The split of the East Turkistan National Center/Congress (ETNC) over the issue of independence versus autonomy in early 2004 led to the formation of the World Uyghur Congress which rejected independence in favor of autonomy and the East Turkistan Government in Exile which rejected autonomy and advocated for independence.
-The East Turkistan Government in Exile was formally declared on September 14, 2004, in room HC-6 of the United States Capitol in Washington, D.C. by members of the global East Turkistani community under the leadership of Anwar Yusuf Turani.
-Ahmat Igambardi, who had previously been the Chairman of the first East Turkistan National Congress created in 1992, was elected by the delegates present as president and Turani was elected as Prime Minister.

 Leadership

 Government leadership

-As the Government in Exile is made up of a number of East Turkistan and Uyghur groups internationally, its leaders are based in a number of countries.
-The present leadership was announced on November 11, 2019 following elections at the ETGE's 8th General Assembly in Washington, D.C.
+As the Government in Exile is made up of elected representatives from East Turkistani/Uyghur diaspora communities in over 13 countries, its leaders are based in a number of countries.
+The present leadership took office on November 12, 2023, following elections at the ETGE's 9th General Assembly in Washington, D.C.

 Parliamentary leadership

 The Parliament is the legislative branch of the ETGE.
-As the Government in Exile's Parliament is made up of a number of members internationally, its leaders are based in a number of countries.
-The present leadership was announced on November 11, 2019 following elections at the ETGE's 8th General Assembly in Washington, D.C.
+As the Government in Exile's Parliament is made up of 60 members representing diaspora communities in 13 countries, its leaders are based in a number of countries.
+The present leadership was announced on November 11, 2023, following elections at the ETGE's 9th General Assembly in Washington, D.C.
 The Parliament is also made up of six committees that help oversee the government's different ministries.

-President

-Ahmatjan Osman, a Uyghur poet, was the president of the group from November 2015 to October 2018, he was impeached for violating the ETGE's Constitution.

-Ghulam Osman Yaghma, a Uyghur writer, poet, and veteran independence leader, was elected as the President of the ETGE during its 8th General Assembly.

-Prime Minister

-Salih Hudayar, the young Uyghur independence activist and founder of the East Turkistan National Awakening Movement was elected as the 4th Prime Minister of the ETGE on November 11, 2019 at the ETGE's 8th General Assembly in Washington, D.C.